 In March of 1984 the two began traveling, writing, and teaching together.
 With Gail’s contributions, the In-Depth work emerged as a beautifully woven system for honoring the learner and drawing out new learning.
 Combining their knowledge areas of dance, education, and kinesiology, Gail and Paul developed the Integrated Movements for balancing the meridians.
 In September, they taught together in Germany, Holland, and Norway.
 In November, they published the first edition of Edu-K for Kids, and Paul concluded his work at the reading centers.

-In 1987, Paul and Gail left the umbrella of the Touch for Health organization to found, with a group of other innovative educators, the Educational Kinesiology Foundation, now known as Brain Gym® International.
+In 1987, Paul and Gail left the umbrella of the Touch for Health organization to found, with a group of other innovative educators, the Educational Kinesiology Foundation, later known as Brain Gym International.
 The Dennisons maintained an enduring friendship with John and Carrie Thie, who mentored and encouraged them for many years.

 Through the years, Paul and Gail have coauthored a series of books and manuals and traveled together to teach the Edu-K in Depth course countless times, in dozens of countries around the world.
 They have headed up many annual international conferences in the United States, Canada, and abroad, and trained more than forty Edu-K International Faculty Members.
 Their work has inspired other educators to develop Edu-K courses: the foundation they cofounded now offers more than 800 curriculum hours.